What is Topical Steroid Withdrawal (TSW)?

-A small percentage of people who use topical corticosteroids develop topical steroid addiction (TSA), which is also called red burning skin syndrome (RBSS).
+A small percentage of people who use topical corticosteroids develop topical steroid addiction (TSA).
 Unlike other addictions, TSA is not usually characterized by a compulsive need to use the medication.
 Rather, it has been called an addiction because the skin symptoms experienced by the individual become worse than they were before the treatment once the medication is discontinued.
 This withdrawal reaction is characterized by a redness of the skin (erythema) that often develops where the AD was initially and spreads across the body day by day.2

 Symptoms of topical steroid withdrawal

 Once the topical corticosteroids are withdrawn, the redness (erythema) develops.
 The redness can extend even to parts of the body where the topical medication was never applied.
 The typical spreading of the redness is from the face to the neck, the arms, trunk, and then the legs, although some people have different variations of this.
 The palms of the hands and the soles of the feet are rarely affected by the redness.